-9. Discovery Cutoff: December 23, 2011
+7. Discovery Cutoff: July 13, 2012

-All discovery in this case must be completed by the date set forth above, absent written contrary.
+All discovery in this case must be completed by the date set forth above, absent written agreement of all parties to some other date.
+Absent written agreement of the parties or a court order to the contrary, all discovery must conform with the requirements of Rules 26 through 37.

-Rule 26(a)(1) governs initial disclosures unless the parties agree in writing to the motion or other matter under consideration by the court: interrogatories; responses to interrogatories; requests for documents; responses to requests for documents; requests for admission; and responses to requests for admission.
+Rule 26(a)(1) governs initial disclosures unless the parties agree in writing to the contrary.

+The following discovery materials shall not be filed with the court unless they concern a motion or other matter under consideration by the court: interrogatories; responses to interrogatories; requests for documents; responses to requests for documents; requests for admission; and responses to requests for admission.